beto-rodriguez/LiveCharts2/docs/about/mvvm.md

 public partial class ViewModel : ObservableObject
 {
     [ObservableProperty]
-    public ISeries[] _series;
+    public partial ISeries[] Series { get; set; }
 }
 ```

-Now we inherited from `ObservableObject` and marked the *_series* field with the `ObservableProperty` attribute; by convention and with
+Now we inherited from `ObservableObject` and marked the *Series* property with the `ObservableProperty` attribute; The source generator
-the magic of source generators, the property `Series` now exists in our class, source generators are adding all this boring and repetitive
+will add all this boring and repetitive
 code for us, this is just a quick guide to get started with the docs in this site but you can learn more about the
 toolkit [here](https://www.youtube.com/watch?v=aCxl0z04BN8) or in the [official docs](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/).